What is Selvedge Denim? A Complete Guide to the Premium Jeans

 Does Selvedge Denim Fade Better?

-- Not by definition, but selvedge tends to be made in a way that produces more dramatic fades
+- But selvedge tends to be engineered in a way that produces more dramatic fades

 “Selvedge versus non-selvedge denim, it doesn’t matter,” says Bahzad.
 “So long as they’re both raw denim, they’re both going to fade.
 But (the way they) fade is going to be dependent on a lot of things.”